Skip to content ↓

 Mathematics

-• Compare quantities to 5
+• Show ‘finger numbers’ up to 5

 Understanding the World